The Man from U.N.C.L.E. (film): Music

 The musical score for The Man from U.N.C.L.E. was composed by Daniel Pemberton.
 A soundtrack album was released by WaterTower Music on August 7, 2015.
 A behind the scenes video was also released.
 The musical score received many glowing reviews with the LA Times noting "it is composer Daniel Pemberton who in some ways seems to understand the idea of the movie even better than Ritchie, his score featuring breathy flutes, twangy guitar, spooky harpsichord and pounding drums and organ capturing the mixture of pastiche, homage and a twist of the new in a way the rest of the film rarely matches."

 Release

-The film was scheduled for a January 16, 2015 release, but on August 12, 2014, Warner Bros moved the film's release date from January 16, 2015 to August 14, 2015.
+The film was scheduled for a January 16, 2015 release, but on August 12, 2014, Warner Bros moved the film's release date from January 16, 2015, to August 14, 2015.

 Home media

-The Man from U.N.C.L.E. was released on DVD and Blu-ray on November 17, 2015 by Warner Home Video.
+The Man from U.N.C.L.E. was released on DVD and Blu-ray on November 17, 2015, by Warner Bros.
+Home Entertainment.